-Functional conservation of putative enhancers in liver.
+Functional conservation of putative enhancers in liver

 Using previously published ChIP-seq data on two histone modifications in liver of 20 mammalian species (Villar et al. 2015), we selected the species whose genome was assembled at chromosome level (cattle, pig, dog, human, and rat), and the cetacean with the highest N50 (beaked whale, Mesoplodon bidens).
 First, we defined the enhancer peaks as the regions of the genome containing H3K27ac marks but not H3K4me3 marks.
-Then, using reciprocal liftOver with a minimum match of 0.5 (Kent et al. 2002), we translated their coordinates to the cattle genome, and defined three sets of functionally conserved enhancers: i) mammalian, as enhancers peaks found in orthologous regions in all the species included in the analysis, ii) cetartiodactyl, present in only pig, whale, and cattle, and iii) cattle lineage, as those only present in cattle.
-For each type of enhancer, we used a custom Python script to scan the cattle sequence for TFBS motifs known to be functional in mammals (Mathelier et al. 2014) with a p-value cutoff of 0.0001 calculated by TFM-Pvalue (Touzet and Varré 2007).
-We then scanned TFBS motifs within +/- 100 bp orthologous sequence centered on cattle TFBS motifs using the same pvalue cutoff and our multiple sequence alignment, and assigned a 'branch of origin' to each of the TFBS in cattle using a birth and death model (Yokoyama et al. 2014).
-A multinomial goodness of fit test was used to determine if the frequency of a given TFBS motif deviated from the population of all enhancer types, and a post-hoc analysis using a binomial test was implemented to establish which enhancer type was statistically different from the rest.
-The same approach was used to establish which motifs were associated to enhancers closer to EBRs.
+Then, using reciprocal liftOver with a minimum match of 0.5 (Kent et al. 2002), we translated their coordinates to the cattle genome, and defined three sets of functionally conserved enhancers: (1) mammalian, as enhancers peaks found in orthologous regions in all the species included in the analysis; (2) cetartiodactyl, present in only pig, whale, and cattle; and (3) cattle lineage, as those only present in cattle.

+For each type of enhancer, we used a custom Python script (Supplemental Code) to scan the cattle sequence for TFBS motifs known to be functional in mammals (Mathelier et al. 2014) with a P-value cutoff of 0.0001 calculated by TFM-Pvalue (Touzet and Varré 2007).
+We then scanned TFBS motifs within ±100 bp orthologous sequence centered on cattle TFBS motifs using the same P-value cutoff and our multiple sequence alignment, and assigned a "branch of origin" to each of the TFBS in cattle using a birth and death model (Yokoyama et al. 2014).
+A multinomial goodness-of-fit test was used to determine if the frequency of a given TFBS motif deviated from the population of all enhancer types, and a post-hoc analysis using a binomial test was implemented to establish which enhancer type was statistically different from the rest.
+The same approach was used to EBRs.

-Association of genomic and epigenomic features with EBRs and msHSBs.
+Association of genomic and epigenomic features with EBRs and msHSBs

 Using the Genomic Association Test (GAT) (Heger et al. 2013), we computed the significance of overlap between several genomic and epigenomic features with EBRs.
-We used GAT to estimate the significance based on 10,000 simulations of the regions in all cattle chromosomes and an FDR $\leq$ 0.05.
-For each set of EBRs (cetartiodactyl, ruminant, pecoran, and bovidae) we calculated the association of all the features inside the EBRs and extending the EBRs for 50 kbp, 100 kbp, 200 kbp and 1 Mbp.
-The cutoff distance for further analyses was set empirically to +/- 50 kbp (see Suppl.
-Fig. S3 for more information).
+We used GAT to estimate the significance based on 10,000 simulations of the regions in all cattle chromosomes and an FDR ≤ 0.05 .
+For each set of EBRs (cetartiodactyl, ruminant, pecoran, and bovidae), we calculated the association of all the features inside the EBRs and extending the EBRs for 50 kbp, 100 kbp, 200 kbp, and 1 Mbp.
+The cutoff distance for further analyses was set empirically to ± 50 kbp (for more information, see Supplemental Fig. S3).
 The same approach was used to determine the association of TEs with enhancers, CNEs, and EBRs.